pbarcadia/info/README.md

 + **I ask you to use common sense in general when using text to speech.
 Jokes are fine, long messages are fine as long as they are well thought out, or funny.
 No hate or vitriol!**

 ## How To Use Text To Speech

++ :warning: **WARNING** : You first need to earn points to use text to speech!

+### How do I earn text to speech points?

+Every FIVE minutes, my bot issues out points to who ever has typed something in chat within those five minutes!
+Simply participate in chat and you will earn points.
+These points are also shared with **SFX & REACTIONS**

++ :no_entry_sign: To further clarify, spamming as much as you can will not increase your points!
+Don't try to spam up chat with random crap to get points!
+It won't work, and I'll probably just ban you for being an iPad kid for that kind of behavior.

 In youtube chat, you will need to type a voice command.
 The default is !m Your youtube message should look like this: